rsaavedraf/fxp/README.md

     ./r

 That will compile with gcc locally, and will run the tester program.
 It should produce a long testing output, like the one in the *output.\*.txt* file(s).
-At the end it will ideally show a list with the observed number of warnings for the each of the frac bit configurations tested.
+At the end it will ideally show a list with the observed number of warnings for each of the frac bit configurations tested.
 If an error larger than the maximum tolerance is found, then an assert will get triggered stopping the program immediately, showing the function call that was being tested right then.

 Up to now I have run and tested it successfully (zero warnings) on a couple of CPUs listed below, using gcc v11.3.0 both without and